dgp1130/blog/src/www/posts/ctor.md

 `null`-safe languages might require *all* values to be provided as a constructor argument or include a field initializer.

+At this point we are somewhat stretching the definition of "minimal", as we are allocating memory, type casting the result, and arguably initializing the class all at once.
+However these simply follow from the conventions of modern memory-managed languages.
+In such languages, typically all values must have a type and data cannot be uninitialized.
+These two minor additions allow constructors to fit into the existing semantics of strongly-typed, memory-managed programming languages.

 The advantage of doing all initialization in a factory is that any logic you might want to put in a constructor is pulled out to a higher level in the factory which avoids many of the syntactic problems found earlier.
 Consider